Read in other languages:

 I am sure you might have come across an option called ‘Bluetooth tethering’ while scrolling through the settings menu on your Android device.
 Ever wondered why and when you could possibly use this feature?
 Let us explain the whys and hows of Bluetooth tethering in this article.

-How to share Wi-Fi over Bluetooth
+- How to share Wi-Fi using Bluetooth tethering?

 - Ensure Bluetooth is On.

 Now that you're certain that Bluetooth is enabled on your device:

 With this done, you can then use Bluetooth on your laptop or PC, tablet, or another device to connect to your phone and make use of its internet connection.

 - Simply pair your smartphone with the device you want to share the connection with under Device connectivity > Bluetooth.

 - Once connected, make sure Internet access sharing is enabled in the device profile by tapping the settings icon next to the device name.

 - Finally, set up the connected device to receive its network connection via Bluetooth in its network settings.

 This is very straightforward with smartphones, but to connect a Windows PC, you have to go to Settings > Devices and printer, right-click the icon representing your phone, and select Connect using > Access point.
 Ta-Da!
 You're ready to start browsing the internet.